Nathanialuc5019/Project-1/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because that and automated process can same time, help to recude error and bugs in the deployement and susing infrastructre as code help to keep images to the machines as a sigle script.
+No configuration was performed manually, which is advantageous because using an automated process can save time, help to recude error and bugs in the deployement and susing infrastructre as code isure uniformaty of the imgages and help to keep images to the machines as a sigle script.

 One main advantage to of

 The playbook implements the following tasks:

-- SSH into the Jump-Box-VM (ssh redadmin@52.249.198.163)
-- Start and then Attached to the ansible docker (sudo docker start frosty_jackson )/(sudo docker attach frosty_jackson)
-- Went to /etc/ansible/roles directory and created the ELK playbook (Elk_Playbook.yml)
-- Ran the Elk_Playbook.yml in that same directory (ansible-playbook Elk_Playbook.yml)
-- SSH into the ELK-VM to verify the server is up and running.
+- Install docker on all network machines so they will be able to recieve and install containers
+- Ansible is installed on the Jump Box VM to distribute containers to other VMs on the network
+- Ansible playbooks are used to install the ELK stack container on the ELK server and a 'Beats' containers on the Web servers

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.